Popular music: Definition

-Scholars have classified music as "popular" based on various factors, including whether a song or piece becomes known to listeners mainly from hearing the music (in contrast with classical music, in which many musicians learn pieces from sheet music); its appeal to diverse listeners, its treatment as a marketplace commodity in a capitalist context, and other factors.
+Scholars have classified music as "popular" based on various factors, including whether a song or piece becomes known to listeners mainly from hearing the music (in contrast with classical music, in which many musicians learn pieces from sheet music).
+This includes its appeal to diverse listeners, its treatment as a marketplace commodity in a capitalist context, and other factors.
 Sales of 'recordings' or sheet music are one measure.
 Middleton and Manuel note that this definition has problems because multiple listens or plays of the same song or piece are not counted.
-Evaluating appeal based on size of audience (mass appeal) or whether audience is of a certain social class is another way to define popular music, but this, too, has problems in that social categories of people cannot be applied accurately to musical styles.
+Evaluating appeal based on size of audience (mass appeal) or whether the audience is of a certain social class is another way to define popular music, but this, too, has problems in that social categories of people cannot be applied accurately to musical styles.
 Manuel states that one criticism of popular music is that it is produced by large media conglomerates and passively consumed by the public, who merely buy or reject what music is being produced.
 He claims that the listeners in the scenario would not have been able to make the choice of their favorite music, which negates the previous conception of popular music.
 Moreover, "understandings of popular music have changed with time".
 Middleton argues that if research were to be done on the field of popular music, there would be a level of stability within societies to characterize historical periods, distribution of music, and the patterns of influence and continuity within the popular styles of music.

 Anahid Kassabian separated popular music into four categories: